LogoCustom Linear Actuator

 "In stock" is a live SKU status, not a stable category promise

-As of 2026-04-04, reviewed listings already span "In Stock", "In Stock, Factory Order", and "In Stock (3)" with quote and shipping qualifiers.
+As of 2026-04-05, reviewed listings include "In Stock" and "In Stock (3)" labels while still carrying quote-processing and shipping-variation caveats.
 Buyers should ask for timestamped stock confirmation and approved substitutes rather than assuming a category-level shelf promise.

 110V on a page can mean input voltage, not motor voltage